roopeshvs/Crisp/README.md

 # Crisp

-A URL Shortener service created using Python, Django and GraphQL.
+A URL Shortener service created using Python, Django, React and GraphQL.

 ### Why Crisp?